Historic Sites of Manitoba: Darlingford School No. 1228 / Darlingford School Heritage Museum (Darlingford, Municipality of Pembina)

 As early as 1905, the Manitoba Department of Education was experimenting with consolidation to better serve local communities and students.
 It was thought that a bigger and better equipped school, in a centralized location, provided better education.
 Darlingford Consolidated School No. 1228, in the village of Darlingford in the Municipality of Pembina, is an example of those developments.
-Built in 1910 of brick on a design by Winnipeg architect F. R. Evans, the entrance tower is notably off-centre so that, as the school enrollment grew, another wing would be added on the south side of the building.
+Built in 1910 on a design by Winnipeg architect F. R. Evans, allegedly used locally-made bricks, the entrance tower is notably off-centre so that, as the school enrollment grew, another wing would be added on the south side of the building.
 That never happened at Darlingford.
 The building features a rare fire escape system off the second floor at the rear.

 The smaller rural schools consolidated at Darlingford included Lorne School No. 56, Darlington School No. 79, Middleton School No. 404, Calf Mountain School No. 489, Barclay School No. 657, Point Douglas Consolidated School No. 1475, and Rosyth School No. 2030.
 The school operated continuously until 1984 when, due to low student enrollment, it closed.